ytorg/Yotter/README.md

 ## Features:
 * No JavaScript.
-* 0 connections to Twitter.
+* 0 connections to Twitter or Youtube.
 * Uses RSS feeds (could be expanded to more social networks)
 * Follow Twitter accounts.
+* Follow Youtube accounts.
 * Save your favourite Tweets.
-(Coming soon)
+* Save your favourite Youtube videos [Coming soon!]
 * Tor-friendly.
 * Terminal-friendly.
 * Easy 1 minute self-hosting deploy.
 * No need for domain, runs locally.
-* And many more to come.
+And many more to come!

 ## Security
 Only the hash of your password is stored on the database.
 Also no personal information of any kind is kept on the app itself, if a hacker gets access to it only thing they could do would be to follow/unfollow some accounts.